-- give access to 10 documents in full, and - give access to 14 documents in part, subject to the deletion of irrelevant or exempt material.
+- give access to two documents in full - give access to two documents in part, subject to the deletion of exempt and irrelevant material.

 A schedule setting out the documents relevant to your request, with my decision in relation to those documents, is at ATTACHMENT A.